-Have you ever wondered how the word Peace is written or spoken in Japanese?
-Many seek this word out of curiosity or simply to get a Tattoo.
-In this article we will share different ways and forms of saying Peace in Japanese.
+Have you ever wondered how to spell or speak the word Peace in Japanese?
+Many look for this word out of curiosity or simply to make a tatoo.
+In this article we will share different ways and ways of saying Peace in Japanese.

 The main word for Peace in Japanese is Heiwa [平和] which can also mean harmony.
-It can mean something like having a mild temperament; polite; peaceful and calm.
+It can mean something like having a mild temper; educated; peaceful and calm.
 What are the secrets behind these ideograms that make up Heiwa?

-Many erroneously tattoo ideograms with the idea that it literally means peace.
-I found images of certain ideograms translated as peace on google myself, but it doesn't mean that in either Japanese or Chinese language.
+Many mistakenly tattoo ideograms with the idea that it literally means peace.
+Searching on google myself, I found images of certain ideograms translated as peace, but that doesn't mean that in Japanese or Chinese.

-In fact, the two ideograms [平] and [和] make up the word peace, and both separate pass on the idea of peace.
-But people mistakenly present the word as meaning only peace, leaving and ignoring other meanings.
+In fact, the two ideograms [平] and [和] make up the word peace, and both separate convey the idea of peace.
+But people mistakenly present the word as if it meant only peace, leaving and ignoring other meanings.

-It is normal to tattoo only one ideogram instead of the whole word, so which of these ideograms to tattoo?
-It is difficult to answer this question as both mean Peace.
+The normal thing is to tattoo only one ideogram instead of the whole word, so which of these ideograms to tattoo?
+It is difficult to answer this question since both mean Peace.
 By understanding the meaning of these ideograms, you will arrive at the correct option.

-The ideogram [和] that many tattoo thinking it mainly means peace, is actually a word that refers to Japan.
-It is the ancient name of Japan, this ideogram is constantly used to refer to Japanese and traditional things.
+The ideogram [和] that many tattoo thinking that it mainly means peace, is actually a word that refers to Japan.
+It is the old name of Japan, this ideogram is constantly used to refer to Japanese and traditional things.

-The ideogram wa [和] was chosen to replace [倭] around 707 because it has the etymology Yamato, the ancient name of Japan.
-The ideogram can also be used with a sense of making peace or reconciling, entering into harmony.
+The ideogram wa [和] was chosen to replace [倭] around 707 for having the etymology Yamato, old name of Japan.
+The ideogram can also be used to make peace or to reconcile, to come into harmony.

-The sense of peace in the ideogram [和] came to replace the ideogram node [閑] which means quiet, calm and peaceful.
-In China and Korea this ideogram [和] also passes on the idea of peace, but it is not the main ideogram to compose this meaning.
+The sense of peace in the ideogram [和] came to replace the ideogram knot [閑] which means peaceful, calm and peaceful.
+In China and Korea this ideogram [和] also conveys the idea of peace, but it is not the main ideogram to compose this meaning.

-As the ideogram [和] is used to refer to traditional things in Japan such as art, music and objects.
+How the ideogram [和] is used to refer to traditional things in Japan like art, music and objects.
 It may be difficult to find some words related to peace, but we will try to show them below:

 |和睦||waboku||reconciliation; peace; rapprochement|

-You definitely should not tattoo this ideogram [平].
-Although it is present in the word Peace, and constantly being translated as peace, its true meaning is something flat, flat, something common, mediocre, a person of low status, a freshman or a novice.
+You should definitely not tattoo this ideogram [平].
+Despite being present in the word Peace, and constantly being translated as peace, its true meaning is something flat, flat, something ordinary, mediocre, a low status person, a freshman or a novice.

-Many end up using this ideogram as the first to compose the word peace in Japanese Heiwa [平和].
-This ideogram is very generic and composes several words that have nothing to do with peace.
+Many end up using this ideogram for being the first to compose the word peace in Japanese Heiwa [平和].
+This ideogram is very generic and consists of several words not related to peace.

-Nevertheless, hey [平] is present in many words with peace, including the period called the Period of Peace in Heian Japan.
+Despite this, hei [平] is present in many words with peace, including the period called Peace Period in Japan Heian.

 |平等||byoudou||equality; impartiality; uniformity|